Corporate Information

 Industry Outlook

-According to MTI, the construction sector expanded by 4.9% year-on-year in the second quarter, easing slightly from the 5.1% growth in the preceding quarter.
-Growth during the quarter was supported by an increase in public sector construction output.
-On a quarter-on-quarter seasonallyadjusted basis, the sector posted growth of 4.4%, reversing the 1.8% contraction in the previous quarter.
+According to MTI, growth in Singapore's construction sector came in at 4.6% year-on-year in the fourth quarter, moderating from the 5.6% growth in the third quarter.
+Growth during the quarter was supported by expansions in both public and private sector construction output.
+On a quarter-on-quarter seasonally adjusted basis, the sector eased to 0.2%, from 0.6% in the previous quarter.
+For the whole of 2025, the sector expanded by 5.2%, after growing by 5.4% in 2024.

 Company Outlook and Order Book Update

-In May 2025, the Group announced the award of a S$258.3 million contract from the Land Transport Authority for the construction of new cycling paths for East Region in Singapore across 11 towns.
-As of 30 June 2025, the Group's order book stood at $648.3 million, with projects extending till 2031.
+During the year, the Group secured several contract awards.
+In November 2025, the Group's wholly-owned subsidiary, Eng Lam Contractors Co (Pte) Ltd, secured a $22.6 million contract from JTC Corporation for infrastructure works at CleanTech Loop (Phase 2A) within the Jurong Innovation District.
+In May 2025, the Group was awarded a $258.3 million contract from the Land Transport Authority for the construction of new cycling paths for East Region in Singapore across 11 towns.
+As at 31 December 2025, the Group's order book stood at $588.0 million, with projects extending till 2031.

-On the property development front, the Group's residential project in Bukit Panjang, Phoenix Residences, comprising 74 units, has been fully sold.
-The project attained its TOP in January 2025 and received its Certificate of Statutory Completion ("CSC") from the Building and Construction Authority on 6 August 2025.
+On the property front, the Group continues to adopt a measured and opportunistic approach, aligned with its long-term strategy and risk profile.
+The Group's residential project in Bukit Panjang, Phoenix Residences, comprising 74 units, has attained its Temporary Occupation Permit ("TOP") in January 2025 and received its Certificate of Statutory Completion ("CSC") from the Building and Construction Authority on 6 August 2025.